stefanlindblad/schemeMate/README.md

 * No garbage collection currently
 * Only supports integers

-// Stefan Seibert, in the Summer 2017
+// Stefan Seibert, September 2017